mv1742/PUI2018_mv1742/HW12_mv1742/README.md

 Assignment 1 was about studying periodicity in time-series using Fourier transformation.
 Fourier can transform the power of a time series.

+Annual periodicity makes sense since there are annual events once a year like Christmas, Thanksgiving, and other holidays that show same patters annually.

+It is possible that the maximum power comes from a line that has particular ridership once a year where ridership increases considerably  for this line, or other touristic events that have particular behaviour every year.

 ## Assignment 2

 Comparison of findings from two clustering methods